Thursday, December 25, 2025

 Both my fathers taught me that being 'GAON WALE' (in Hindi), 'Naattu Karan' (in Tamil & Malayalam), or 'Countryman' (in English) was something to be proud of, as they confidently referred to themselves in these terms, fluent in each language.
 And they proved that it wasn’t just about where you’re from, but about how you live and love.
 In fact, they carried their respective village names Adithyapuram and Elappully, in the initials of their names too, despite living in Mumbai for 40-50 years.
 And in their own quiet way, they made me a COUNTRYWOMAN too, grounded, open-hearted, and proud of my roots.

-Despite being born in 1947 (my father) and 1934 (my father-in-law), and growing up in times when societal and cultural norms were restrictive for women, neither of them actively encouraged me to break free from those limitations—because they themselves lived within those systems.
+Despite being born in 1947 (my father) and 1934 (my ex-father-in-law), and growing up in times when societal and cultural norms were restrictive for women, neither of them actively encouraged me to break free from those limitations—because they themselves lived within those systems.
 However, as they reached the later stages of their lives, they both, in their own ways, EMPOWERED me.
 It wasn't through direct action or change, but through the BLESSINGS they gave me and the quiet confidence they showed in me whenever I stood before them.
 It’s that trust and faith in me that I now carry with me, helping me embrace a more progressive, independent identity and move forward in 2025 and beyond with confidence.

 Wherever they are now, I believe they SEE ME.
 Their Preethi (Parvathy) is doing her best to carry forward what they left behind, not just for today but for the generations to come.
 And perhaps, in some small way, the future will remember not only me but them too, for raising not just a daughter or a daughter-in-law, but for inspiring the WOMAN I’ve become.